 If you were hurt in a bus accident in New York, Morelli Law Firm may be able to help you.
 We fight for compensation on behalf of our clients in insurance claims and personal injury lawsuits.
 Our service areas include New York City, Long Island, and New York State up to Albany.

-For a free consultation on your case with a member of our team, call Morelli Law Firm today at (212) 751-9800.
+For a free consultation on your case with a member of our team, call us today.
 We can discuss your accident, your legal options, and if you may be able to sue a bus driver or another liable party for your damages.